-RFI is registered with NJ TRANSIT, the New Jersey Department of Transportation, the New York Metropolitan Transportation Authority, the Empire State Development Corporation, the New York City Department of Transportation, the New York State Department of Transportation and the Port Authority of New York & New Jersey.
+RFI is registered with NJ TRANSIT, the New Jersey Department of Transportation, the New York Metropolitan Transportation Authority, the New York City Department of Transportation, the New York State Department of Transportation and the Port Authority of New York & New Jersey.

 NYDOT—DBE Orientation and Assessment Services

-RFI is providing branding, print materials and a video for a new orientation program for New York State DBEs to help them navigate the process of doing business with NYSDOT.
-RFI’s scope of work includes a strong, recognizable name and tagline for the program, meeting materials, presentation and email announcement templates, and outreach recommendations.
+RFI is provided branding, print materials and a video for a new orientation program for New York State DBEs to help them navigate the process of doing business with NYSDOT.
+RFI’s scope of work included a strong, recognizable name and tagline for the program, meeting materials, presentation and email announcement templates, and outreach recommendations.

 NJDOT—Rehabilitation of the Pulaski Skyway